Polynomial functors from free groups to a stable infinity-category: Introduction

-} Let us give a few explanations of the notation in the table \begin{itemize} \item $\abelianization$ denotes the abelianization functor, \item $\tensor^n$ denotes $n$-fold tensor power, \item $\Lambda^n$, $\symm^n$ and $\Gamma^n$ denote the $n$-th exterior, symmetric and divided power respectively, \item $\Passi_n$ denotes the $n$-th Passi functor (defined in Section~\ref{section:Passi}). \item $P_n$ denotes Goodwillie's $n$-th Taylor approximation. \item $\widetilde \Z[-]$ denotes the functor $X\mapsto \Z\otimes X$ from $\spaces$ to $\ch$.
+} Let us give a few explanations of the notation in the table \begin{itemize} \item $\abelianization$ denotes the abelianization functor, \item $\tensor^n$ denotes $n$-fold tensor power, \item $\Lambda^n$, $\symm^n$ and $\Gamma^n$ denote the $n$-th exterior, symmetric and divided power respectively, \item $\widetilde \Z[-]$ denotes the functor from $\spaces$ to $\ch$ that represents reduced singular homology.
 Most of the time we work with $\infty$-categories, and it does not matter which model of this functor we use.
 For example, one can think of $\widetilde\Z[X]$ as the Eilenberg-Mac Lane spectrum $H\mathbb Z\wedge X$, or the reduced singular chains complex of $X$, or the normalized chain complex of the pointed free abelian simplicial group generated by a pointed simplicial set $X$.
-Occasionally it will be convenient to use the latter construction as our specific model of $\widetilde\Z[X]$. \item If $C$ is a chain complex and $n\in \Z$ then $\Sigma^nC$ denotes the $n$-fold shift of $C$. \item If $C$ is a chain complex, then $\Omega^n C:=\pointedmaps(S^n, C)$, where $\pointedmaps$ denotes the natural ($\infty$-categorical) contensoring of $\ch$ over $\spaces$.
-There is an equivalence $\Omega^n C\simeq \Sigma^{-n} C$.
-We favor the notation $\Omega^n C$ when we want to indicate that the symmetric group $\Sigma_n$ is acting non-trivially on the desuspension coordinates. \item $X^{\wedge n}_{\Sigma_n}$ denotes the strict orbit space of the action of $\Sigma_n$ on $X^{\wedge n}$. \item The definition of $(\Omega^n \widetilde\Z[X^{\wedge n}])_{\Sigma_n}$ is slightly more elaborate in that it uses a cosimplicial-simplicial model.
-It is given in Section~\ref{section:general formula}. \end{itemize}
+Occasionally it will be convenient to use the latter construction as our specific model of $\widetilde\Z[X]$. \item $\Passi_n$ denotes the $n$-th Passi functor (defined in Section~\ref{section:Passi}). \item $P_n \widetilde\Z[\Omega X]$ is short for Goodwillie's $n$-th Taylor approximation of the functor $\widetilde\Z[\Omega -]$, evaluated at $X$. \item If $C$ is a chain complex and $n\in \Z$ then $\Sigma^nC$ denotes the $n$-fold shift of $C$. \item If $C$ is a (non-negatively graded) chain complex, then $\Omega^n C$ is defined as follows: starting with the standard simplicial model for $S^1$ define a simplicial model for $S^n$.
+Use the simplicial structure on $S^n$ to define $\Omega^n C$ as a cosimplicial chain complex.
+Normalize to get a (second quadrant) double complex, and then take total complex.